-The Role of Parents and Families
+The Role of Families

-Parents and carers are powerful influences on their children.
+Families are powerful influences on their children.
 Their support for the aims of the Federation is a key element in success for their children.
-They are responsible for actively encouraging pupils to:
+They are responsible for actively encouraging children to:

 - ✓ Be positive about learning at home and at their school. - ✓ Be at school every day, on time, in uniform and with their PE kit, homework, reading books and water bottles.